Report: Omarosa 'physically dragged' from White House grounds

 There might be more to Omarosa’s ‘resignation’ than meets the eye.

-After the White House announced Wednesday that “Apprentice” star turned White House aide Omarosa Manigault Newman will leave the Trump administration, The Wall Street Journal reported that her departure was abrupt – describing her exit as confrontational.
+After the White House announced Wednesday that “Apprentice” star turned White House aide Omarosa Manigault Newman will leave the Trump administration, The Wall Street Journal reported that her departure was abrupt – describing her exit as confrontational – but the Secret Service pushed back on the report.

 It said: “Omarosa Manigault Newman resigned yesterday to pursue other opportunities.
 Her departure will not be effective until January 2018.
 We wish her the best in future endeavors and are grateful for her service.”